 When class is in session, students need a pass signed by a staff member in order to move from one section of the building to another.
 During a student's lunch period, he/she shall be allowed to move freely throughout the building in a non-disruptive manner.
 However, loitering is never permitted.
-Please see complete policy regarding rules governing Reading and Research Blocks and the Students in Good Standing Policy.
+Please see complete policy regarding rules governing Reading and Research Blocks and Privileges.